sgmurphy/wordpress-plugins/mystickyelements/readme.txt

 * Skype - Add your Skype username.

 * Line - Line is a free app for instant communications.
-Enter your LIne link and let your visitors contact your easily.
+Enter your Line link and let your visitors contact your easily.

 * SMS - Let your visitors send you SMS via their mobile phone.